Christopher Soames

 Arthur Christopher John Soames, Baron Soames, (12 October 1920 – 16 September 1987) was a British Conservative politician who served as a European Commissioner and the last Governor of Southern Rhodesia.
 He was previously Member of Parliament (MP) for Bedford from 1950 to 1966.
 He held several government posts and attained Cabinet rank.

 Early life and education

 Soames was born in Penn, Buckinghamshire, England, the son of Captain Arthur Granville Soames (the brother of Olave Baden-Powell, World Chief Guide, both descendants of a brewing family who had joined the landed gentry) by his marriage to Hope Mary Woodbine Parish.
 His parents divorced while he was a boy, and his mother married her second husband Charles Rhys (later 8th Baron Dynevor), by whom she had further children including Richard Rhys, 9th Baron Dynevor.

 Soames was educated at West Downs School, Eton College, and the Royal Military College at Sandhurst.
-He obtained a commission as an officer in the Coldstream Guards just before World War II broke out.
-During the war, he served in France, Italy, and North Africa and was awarded the French Croix de Guerre for his actions at the Second Battle of El Alamein in 1942.
+He obtained a commission as an officer in the Coldstream Guards just before the Second World War broke out.
+During the war he served in France, Italy and North Africa, and was awarded the French Croix de Guerre for his actions at the Second Battle of El Alamein in 1942.